JacobBonner/JenkinsTutorial/README.md

 5. Now go back to the Jenkins Dashboard.
 You should see the new Pipeline `hello-world-pipeline` listed along with the first project `hello-world`.

-### 4.4 - Parameters, Environment Variables, and a Job's Workspace
+### 4.4 - Parameters, Global Pipeline Variables, and a Job's Workspace

 #### __4.4.1 - Parametrizing a Job__
 1. From the Dashboard, click on the freestyle job `hello-world`, and then hit 'Configure'.
 In the 'General' section of the configuration page, check the box 'This project is parametrized'.
 When you click 'Add Parameter' you will see a dropdown menu of the type of parameters you can add: